-Notwithstanding the recent novel coronavirus (COVID-19) global outbreak and significant economic uncertainty resulting therefrom, the financial statements of the group have been prepared on a going concern basis.
-The directors consider the application of the going concern principle to be appropriate in the preparation of these financial statements as they believe that the group has plans and strategies, together with the support of its principal shareholders and lenders to generate required funding to meet its liabilities as and when they fall due over the next twelve months.
-Accordingly, directors believe that the classification and carrying amounts of the assets and liabilities as stated in the financial statements to be appropriate.
+The financial statements of the Group have been prepared on a going concern basis.
+The Directors consider the application of the going concern principle to be appropriate in the preparation of these financial statements as they believe that the Group has plans and strategies, together with the support of its principal shareholders and lenders to generate required funding to meet its liabilities as and when they fall due over the next twelve months.
+Accordingly, the Directors believe that the classification and carrying amounts of the assets and liabilities as stated in the financial statements to be appropriate.